SouthPoleTelescope/spt_candl_data/spt_candl_data/SPT3G_D1_KK_v0/README.md

 For analytic marginalization you want to turn the emulator off and set these to True.

+### Implementation notes

+- In the shipped lensing-only configs, the nine cal/beam parameters (Tcal_lens, Pcal_lens, beam1-4, beta_pol_*) affect the likelihood only
+  through the emulator; `LensOnlyResponseCorrCMBliteBP` declares them but does not use them (fix flags).
+- `Mll` requires `kk` to be present in `Mmodes` (its initialization unconditionally accesses the kk M matrix); a TT/TE/EE-only configuration will fail.
+- The lensing-only likelihood still *requests* theory Dl^TT/TE/EE up to ell 3500/3000/3000 from the theory code (a side effect of the response module's base class) even though it never uses them; only C_L^kk up to L = 4000 actually enters the result.
+- The chi-square uses a Hartlap-corrected covariance with `N_sims: 498` (factor (N_sims - N_bins - 2)/(N_sims - 1), folded into the Cholesky
+  decomposition by candl).

 ## Files (per estimator directory)

 | File | Contents |